GilesFearon/aquacosm1D/configs/schematic/readme.md

 ---------------------------
 `config_01` - using constant diffusivities and surface radiation

-`config_02` - using diurnally varying diffusivities and surface radiation
+`config_02` - using constant diffusivities and diurnal surface radiation